Volvo XC60 SUV - MPG, running costs & CO2

 More reviews

-The starting price of the XC60 is now above £40,000, meaning you’ll pay the VED (road tax) surcharge in years two to six, whichever model you buy.
+The starting price of the XC60 is now well above £40,000, meaning you’ll pay the VED (road tax) surcharge in years two to six, whichever model you buy.
 This is on top of the standard annual rate.
 The T6 and T8 plug-in hybrid cost £10 less in annual tax but both are far more expensive to buy than the conventional petrol and diesel models.

 Insurance group

 Insurance groups for the XC60 start in group 31 for the D4 diesel engine, running to group 36 for the higher trims with either the B5 petrol or diesel engine.
-The plug-in hybrid T6 and T8 Recharge models sit in groups 41 and 42 respectively.
+The T6 and T8 plug-in models sit in groups 41 and 42 respectively.
 This places the XC60 slightly above a 2.0-litre diesel Jaguar F-Pace (groups 27 to 33), but should make it cheaper to insure than the Porsche Macan in top groups 45-50.

 Servicing